Mediterranean Chicken Recipe with Lemons & Olives

 • Garlic Paste: This is blended garlic with a touch of oil, sold at most grocery stores.
 You can use fresh garlic instead.

 • Wine: When a recipe calls for wine, use one that you like.
-The flavor of the wine will concentrate as it cooks, so it’s important to choose one that you find pleasant.
+The flavor of the wine will concentrate as it cooks, so it’s important to choose one that you enjoy.

 • Chicken Thighs: This recipe calls for boneless thighs.
 If you want to use bone-in thighs, you can, but remember that bone-in chicken thighs will need to cook longer than boneless thighs.